 We have recently experienced, and continue to experience, a period of rapid growth.
-For example, our headcount grew from 82 employees as of December 31, 2018, to 126 employees as of December 31, 2019, to 188 employees as of December 31, 2020 and to 270 employees as of December 31, 2021.
-Also, in just the last two years the amount of storage deployed by us has more than doubled.
+For example, our headcount grew from 188 employees as of December 31, 2020, to 270 employees as of December 31, 2021 and to 393 employees as of December 31, 2022.
+Also, in just the last two years the amount of storage deployed by us has increased significantly.
 The number of customers and customer requests on our network has also increased rapidly in recent years.
 While we expect to continue to expand our operations and to increase our headcount, network, and product offerings significantly in the future, our growth may not be sustainable.
 Our growth has placed, and future growth will continue to place, a significant strain on our management, corporate culture, quality of our cloud services, and administrative, operational, security, and financial infrastructure.
+Our headcount needs may also fluctuate on a quarterly and annual basis and we may seek to "right size" our workforce from time to time due to changing business needs and other conditions, and it may be difficult to effectively manage our workforce on a timely basis in response to such changes.
+It is also important that we successfully leverage our existing employee base and any headcount growth, particularly as our business grows and the corresponding demands on our business increase.
 Our success will depend in part on our ability to manage this growth effectively, which will require that we, among other things, continue to improve our administrative, operational, financial, and management systems and controls.